joachimdalen/Migratio/README.md

 ## Variables

 Want to use environment variables in your migration scripts?
 Well, Migratio supports that.
-Simply insert `${{YOUR_VARIABLE}}` and Migratio will replace the value during migration, seeding or rollback when the `TransformVariables` option is set.
+Simply insert `${{YOUR_VARIABLE}}` and Migratio will replace the value during migration, seeding or rollback when the `ReplaceVariables` option is set.

 ```sql
 CREATE USER applicationUser WITH ENCRYPTED PASSWORD '${{APP_USER_PASSWORD}}';